 Côte d’Ivoire, once a beacon of economic prosperity and political stability, has been wracked by conflict and volatility in recent years following a 2002 civil war and a 2010 post-election crisis when the incumbent president refused to accept defeat, leading to months of violence and unrest.

 Today this West African nation – with the highest level of biodiversity in the region, vast mineral deposits and significant revenue from cocoa exports – is seeking to establish a roadmap for peacebuilding and economic recovery.
 Within this framework it aims to address environmental and natural resource governance on a national scale and as a precondition for sustainable development and conflict prevention.

-Consequently the Government of Côte d’Ivoire, through its Ministry of Environment and Sustainable Development, has requested that UNEP undertake a Post-Conflict Environmental Assessment (PCEA) in order to carry out systematic and quantitative analyses of the environment and natural resources based on remote sensing, environmental sampling and institutional assessment.
+Consequently, the Government of Côte d’Ivoire, through its Ministry of Environment and Sustainable Development, requested that UNEP undertake a Post-Conflict Environmental Assessment (PCEA) in order to carry out systematic and quantitative analyses of the environment and natural resources based on remote sensing, environmental sampling and institutional assessment.

-For further information on UNEP's work in Côte d'Ivoire please contact Muralee Thumarukudy, at firstname.lastname@example.org.
+For further information on UNEP's work in Côte d'Ivoire please contact Silja Halle at email@example.com or Muralee Thumarukudy, at firstname.lastname@example.org.